dart-lang/site-www/src/faq.md

 ### Q. What web frameworks can I use with Dart?

 You can use the low-level HTML API defined by core libraries such as dart:html, or you can use a framework such as [AngularDart][].
-During Google I/O 2019 we [announced][fwebannounce] a technical preview of [Flutter for web][] that lets you take Flutter UI code and business logic and run it directly in the browser.
+You can also use [Flutter for web][] to bring your existing Flutter applications or new ones to the browser.

 ### Q. Will the Dart VM get into Chrome?